 Navarro College is committed to compliance with state and federal laws regarding individuals with disabilities.
-All questions regarding service animals should be directed to the Disability Services (DS) office at 223 Gooch One Stop Student Center or via phone 903-875-7377, 903-875-7731, fax 903-875-7391, or email email@example.com.
+All questions regarding service animals should be directed to the Disability and Access Services office at 223 Gooch One Stop Student Center or via phone 903-875-7377, 903-875-7731, fax 903-875-7391, or email firstname.lastname@example.org.
 No documentation will be required to bring service animals into academic buildings on campus.
 However, in the case of assistance animals residing in Navarro College Residence Halls, Navarro College will require that documentation be provided on the letterhead of a treating physician or mental health provider, which permits the College to determine:

 - That the individual has a disability for which the animal is needed;